Everything you need to know about hard forks, soft forks, free fork money and fork scams.

 What to do during and after a fork

-If an exchange or wallet is bringing in a newly forked token, it will typically freeze transactions in the lead up to, and after, it on boards that carry the coin.
+If an exchange or wallet is bringing in a newly forked token, it will typically freeze transactions in the lead up to, and after, it on boards the coin.

 As a general rule, you’ll want to avoid making transactions during a major fork: